-FIG.12: FIELD 1
+FIG.14: FIELD 1

-Field 2
+FIELD 2

-Field 2 appears to have been used for grazing (fig. 13).
-The Pretorius family cemetery and their retinue and staff appear t be buried here.
+Field 2 appears to have been used for grazing (fig. 15).
+The Pretorius family cemetery and their retinue and staff appear to be buried here.
 The cemetery has a well-defined outer wall, with an inner wall around the Pretorius family cemetery.
 The other graves tend to be stone cairns.
 Some of these graves have headstones and these have faint inscriptions.
 They should be properly recorded, as they will reflect the names of the people who assisted the Voortrekkers, and they tend to be ignored in past historical work.
+The recording is not part of this application.
 A polished shale artefact was noted near the entrance within the cemetery.